 The nursery is located in northeastern Berkeley County, at 1121 Hollida Lane, one mile off Swan Pond Road.

 Operated by noted area landscape designer Virginia Winston and her husband Eldon, it specializes in trees and shrubs that are native to this region and typically offers more than two dozen different species for sale.
-These range from popular favorites like Sugar Maples and Redbuds to hard-to-find species like Fringe Tree, Witch Hazel, and Black Haw Viburnum.
+These range from popular favorites like Sugar Maples and Redbuds to hard-to-find species like Fringe Tree, Witch Hazel, and Chokeberry.

 For directions and a full list of the plants available, go to the Nursery’s website at www.winstongardens.com.
-Or call the Winstons at 304-267-6924.
+Or contact the Winstons at 304-267-6924 or email@example.com.